kaaengine/kaa/docs/tutorial/part09.rst

         def update(self, dt):
             # ... cut other code ....

-            if self.input.is_pressed(Keycode.left):
+            if self.input.keyboard.is_pressed(Keycode.left):
                 self.camera.position -= Vector(-0.1 * dt, 0)
-            if self.input.is_pressed(Keycode.right):
+            if self.input.keyboard.is_pressed(Keycode.right):
                 self.camera.position -= Vector(0.1 * dt, 0)
-            if self.input.is_pressed(Keycode.up):
+            if self.input.keyboard.is_pressed(Keycode.up):
                 self.camera.position -= Vector(0, -0.1 * dt)
-            if self.input.is_pressed(Keycode.down):
+            if self.input.keyboard.is_pressed(Keycode.down):
                 self.camera.position -= Vector(0, 0.1 * dt)

-            if self.input.is_pressed(Keycode.pageup):
+            if self.input.keyboard.is_pressed(Keycode.pageup):
                 self.camera.scale -= Vector(0.001*dt, 0.001*dt)
-            if self.input.is_pressed(Keycode.pagedown):
+            if self.input.keyboard.is_pressed(Keycode.pagedown):
                 self.camera.scale += Vector(0.001*dt, 0.001*dt)

-            if self.input.is_pressed(Keycode.home):
+            if self.input.keyboard.is_pressed(Keycode.home):
                 self.camera.rotation_degrees += 0.03 * dt
-            if self.input.is_pressed(Keycode.end):
+            if self.input.keyboard.is_pressed(Keycode.end):
                 self.camera.rotation_degrees -= 0.03 * dt

 Run the game and see how you can control the camera in the gameplay scene.

 Have you noticed?
-When you transform the camera and then shoot your guns, the bullets don't go where they should...
+When you transform the camera and then shoot your guns, the bullets don't fly where they should...
 If the mouse pointer is in the (0,0) position i.e. top-left of the screen, the bullets don't fly to that exact place but to the top-left corner **of the projected image of the scene**.
 It's not a bug, it's a feature!
 Point (0,0) of the scene always is a (0,0) regardless of transformations applied to the camera!
 In other words, if we apply a transformation